 WSU Certification of Financial Support

-International applicants must demonstrate sufficient financial resources in order to support their graduate work in the United States.
+International applicants who require a WSU sponsored I-20 must demonstrate sufficient financial resources in order to support their graduate work in the United States.
 The WSU Certification of Financial Support must be filled out and signed, and submitted along with supporting documents such as bank statements, scholarship letters, or other evidence of support.
-An interactive Certification of Financial Support form3 is available on the WSU website.
+An interactive Certification of Financial Support form is available on the WSU website.

 Mandatory Health Insurance